 ★ Section 144.
-Incorporation; articles; business prohibited; subscription to stock.- "successfully" in last line of subd. (h) (5) of this section should read "successively."
+Incorporation; articles; business prohibited; subscription to stock.- "successfully" in last line of subd. (b) (5) of this section should read "successively."
 Chapter 5.-THE BUREAU OF FOREIGN AND DOMESTIC COMMERCE.

 Section 178.
-Reports of foreign and interstate commerce and transportation.-[Repeated.]
+Reports of foreign and interstate commerce and transportation.-[Repealed.]
 This section was repealed by Act May 29, 1928, c.
 901, § 1, 45 Stat.
-986, 994, entitled "An Act to discontinue certain reports now required by law to be made to Congress," which provides, "That the following reports and statements now required by law to be made to Congress are hereby discontinued, and all Acts or parts of Acts herein cited as requiring the submission of such statements and reports are hereby repealed to the extent of such requirement: . " 105.
+980, 994, entitled "An Act to discontinue certain reports now required by law to be made to Congress," which provides, "That the following reports and statements now required by law to be made to Congress are hereby discontinued, and all Acts or parts of Acts herein cited as requiring the submission of such statements and reports are hereby repealed to the extent of such requirement: "105.
 Report of the Bureau of Foreign and Domestic Commerce on the commercial relations of the United States.
 (Statutes at Large, volume 18, page 352; title 15, section 178, United States Code.)"
-180. Annual statement of vessels.- This section has it would seem been superseded by § 4 of Title 46.
+180. Annual statement of vessels.- In the opinion of the Commissioner of Navigation, this section is obsolete as having been repealed by implication, and superseded by § 4 of Title 40.
 189a.
 Sale of lists of foreign buyers, news bulletins, reports, etc.; charges; disposition of receipts.-The Secretary of Commerce may make such charges as he deems reasonable for lists of foreign buyers, special statistical services, special commodity news bulletins, and World Trade Directory Reports, and the amounts collected therefrom shall be deposited in the Treasury as "Miscellaneous receipts."
 (Apr.
-20, 1926, c.
+29, 1926, c.
 195, Title III, 44 Stat.
 353.)
 This section appears to be temporary legislation as it has been repeated in subsequent Appropriation Acts.

 195. Transportation expenses of employees.-Employees of the bureau may be paid in lieu of all transportation expenses not to exceed 7 cents per mile for the use of their own automobiles when used for necessary travel on official business.
 (Apr.
 18, 1930, c.
-184, Title III, § 1, 40 Stat.
+184, Title III, § 1, 46 Stat.
 198.)
 This section appears to be temporary legislation as it has been repeated in subsequent Appropriation Acts.

 FOREIGN COMMERCE SERVICE 197.
 Establishment; officers; grades.-There is hereby established in the Bureau of Foreign and Domestic Commerce of the Department of Commerce the Foreign Commerce Service of the United States (hereinafter referred to as the "foreign commerce service"), consisting of officers to be graded in the following order and to be known as commercial attachés, assistant commercial attachés, trade commissioners, and assistant trade commissioners.
 (Mar.
 3, 1927, c.
-365, § 1, 44 Stat.
-1394.)
+305, § 1, 44 Stat.
+1304.)
 The Act cited to the text was entitled "An Act to establish in the Bureau of Foreign and Domestic Commerce of the Department of Commerce a Foreign Commerce Service of the United States, and for other purposes."
 Section 8 of said Act provided as follows: "This Act shall take effect upon its enactment."
 197a.
-Duties of officers.-Under the direction of the Secretary of Commerce (hereinafter referred to as the "Secretary"), the officers of the foreign commerce service shall- (a) Promote the foreign commerce of the United States; (b) Investigate and report upon commercial and industrial conditions and activities in foreign countries which may be of interest to the United States; (c) Perform such other duties as the Secretary may direct in connection with the promotion of the industries, trade, or commerce of the United States; (d) Make such inspections of the foreign commerce service as the Secretary may direct.
+Duties of officers.-Under the direction of the Secretary of Commerce (hereinafter referred to as the "Secretary"), the officers of the foreign commerce service shall- - (a) Promote the foreign commerce of the United States; - (b) Investigate and report upon commercial and industrial conditions and activities in foreign countries which may be of interest to the United States; - (c) Perform such other duties as the Secretary may direct in connection with the promotion of the industries, trade, or commerce of the United States; (d) Make such inspections of the foreign commerce service as the Secretary may direct.
 (Mar.
 3, 1927, c.
-365, § 2, 44 Stat.
-1394.)
-See note to § 197.
+305, § 2, 44 Stat.
+1304.)
+See note to § 107.